RACV Logo

 Day 2: Kotor

-Depart Kotor this morning, driving north to the scenic Slano Lake.
+Say goodbye to Kotor this morning as you drive north to Slano Lake.
 Today’s ride will start near the dam wall and take you along the old road (mixed asphalt and gravel surface) via the tiny hamlet of Kunak.
-Montenegro is naturally hilly, and this section of road has a steep climb.
-Park the bikes on the main road and take a short taxi ride to Ostrog Monastery – a white-washed building built into a cliff and the most important site in Montenegro for Orthodox Christians.
-After, jump back on the bikes and continue along the quiet roads to the tiny village of Stubica, before dropping back down to the Zeta River all the way to Niksic.
-Visit the Ramparts of Onogost along the way for a view over the town – founded in the 4th century, Niksic is the country's second-largest city.
-When you arrive, maybe ask your leader for a great local dinner recommendation.
+Park the bikes on the main road and take a short taxi ride to Ostrog Monastery – a white-washed building built into a cliff.
+Then, jump back on the bikes and continue along the quiet roads to the tiny village of Stubica, before dropping back down to the Zeta River all the way to Niksic, the country's second-largest city.
+Here you have a couple of free hours to explore before continuing the drive to the small town of Zabljak, gateway to the stunning Durmitor National Park.

 Day 5: Mostar

-Today will be a longer ride than yesterday, heading through Bosnia and Herzegovina for the first time.
-Depart Niksic and drive to the small Bosnian village of Zavala, where you’ll start your ride on an old, country road through half-abandoned hamlets.
+This morning, travel to Zavala, where you’ll start your ride on an old, country road through half-abandoned hamlets.
 Join the Ciro Trail – a new traffic-free trail that follows an old Austro-Hungarian railway track running from Dubrovnik to Mostar.
-Stretching more than 140 km, this well-maintained track traverses some wild landscapes and long-abandoned villages.
 You’ll ride on the trail to the city of Capljina, passing old train stations that have been refurbished into guesthouses and the picturesque lake of Nature Park Hutovo Blato.
-There will be plenty of stops at viewpoints along the way and ample places to recharge your batteries, including the famous Vjetrenica Cave.
-You'll then drive to Mostar – known for its iconic Stari Most (Old Bridge), where locals dive into the River Neretva.
-This is a tradition for local boys, who are said to have a lifetime of bad luck if they don’t complete the jump to become a man.
-It's a beautiful spot to kick back by the river, have a Bosnian coffee and watch the divers.
+There will be plenty of stops at viewpoints along the way like at the famous Vjetrenica Cave.
+Then, drive to Mostar – known for its iconic Stari Most (Old Bridge), a UNESCO World Heritage Site, where locals dive into the River Neretva.
+This long-standing tradition, dating back to the 17th century, serves as a rite of passage for the young men of Mostar — a symbolic act of courage and skill.
+For some, it’s also a romantic gesture, a way to impress loved ones and prove their bravery.
+It’s a beautiful spot to relax by the river, sip a Bosnian coffee, and watch the divers gracefully leap from the bridge.

 Day 6: Mostar

-Today you’ll ride along another section of the Ciro Trail, as you depart Mostar and head south.
+Today you’ll ride along another section of the Ciro Trail.
 The trail follows the valley of the Neretva River downstream, surrounded on both sides by towering hills.
-You'll pass though farmland, small villages and past ancient remains like Mogorjelo.
-After a quick coffee while the bikes are loaded onto the trailer, you’ll drive back to Mostar for the night, where you can continue exploring the alleys, bars and restaurants.
+You'll pass through farmland, small villages and ancient remains like Mogorjelo.
+After a quick coffee while the bikes are loaded onto the trailer, drive back to Mostar for the night, where you have free time to maybe explore the alleys, bars and restaurants.

 Day 7: Sarajevo

-This morning you’ll drive north towards Sarajevo – the capital of Bosnia and Herzegovina and host of the 1984 Winter Olympics.
-You'll begin cycling from Jahorina – the site for several Olympic events including the female slalom.
-More importantly, Jahorina and Trebevic were the only lifelines into Sarajevo during its thousand-day blockade during the Bosnian War in the early 1990s.
+This morning, drive north towards Sarajevo – the capital of Bosnia and Herzegovina and host of the 1984 Winter Olympics.
+You'll begin cycling from Jahorina and ride to Trebevic– the site for several Olympic events including the female slalom.
 If the weather is clear, you’ll be treated to amazing views along your ride.
-After, load the bikes and drive into Sarajevo’s centre, where you’ll head out on an orientation walk with your leader.
-Tonight, maybe head out for an optional farewell dinner with your group an cheers to a trip well-travelled.
+After, load the bikes and drive into Sarajevo’s centre.
+The city often draws comparisons with Istanbul as a city that mixes east and west – dotted with minarets, mosques, bazaars and the aroma of coffee.
+The afternoon is free for you to explore.
+Sarajevo is one of the few cities in the world that features an Orthodox church, a Catholic church and a mosque all within proximity.
+Tonight, maybe head out for an optional farewell dinner with your group and cheers to a trip well-travelled.

 Day 8: Sarajevo

 With no further activities planned, your cycling adventure comes to an end today.
-If you’d like to extend your stay in Sarajevo, just speak to your booking agent ahead of time to organise additional accommodation.
+If you’d like to extend your stay in Sarajevo, just speak to your booking agent ahead of time.

 Enquire now